 - Keeping the brand in front of your market

 - Keeping in touch via email or newsletters

-Word of mouth, positive customer experience and targeted marketing all help you develop greater brand awareness.
+- Word of mouth, positive customer experience, and targeted marketing all help you develop greater brand awareness.

 2. Communicate brand meaning and what it stands for

 IKEA, for example, has invested in sustainability throughout its entire business operation: 50% of its wood is from sustainable sources, 100% of its cotton is Better Cotton standard and 700,000 solar panels power its stores.
 With feel-good eco-credentials like these, spending a Sunday afternoon assembling an IKEA flat pack seems more of a pleasure.